vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 Next to most common cases, the verification dataset should aim to include all sorts of fringe cases (eg. missing, outlier, invalid values) in order to increase the confidence.

 The [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library can be ordered to perform self-checks on the `org.jpmml.evaluator.Evaluator` object by invoking its `#verify()` method.
-JPMML-SparkML integration tests indicate that the JPMML family of software (ie. JPMML-SparkML converter plus JPMML-Evaluator scorer) is consistently able to reproduce Apache Spark predictions (eg. regression targets, classification probabilities) with an abolute/relative error of 1e-14 or less.
+JPMML-SparkML integration tests indicate that the JPMML ecosystem (ie. JPMML-SparkML converter plus JPMML-Evaluator scorer) is consistently able to reproduce Apache Spark predictions (eg. regression targets, classification probabilities) with an abolute/relative error of 1e-14 or less.

 The `PMMLBuilder` class exposes the following mutator methods: